vimartinolli/PLM-pipeline/README.md

 # PLM-pipeline

-The pipeline takes as input a list of sequences in a CSV.
-These are passed into a pretrained language model to do downstream calculations (likelihood etc.).
+The pipeline takes as input a list of sequences in a CSV, which are passed into a pretrained language model to perform downstream calculations.

 ## Set up environment